Defining a new product compared to a change to an existing product in market

-When making decisions about product identification, it is important to understand the differences between a NEW product and changes to an existing product.
+When making decisions about product identification, it is important to understand the differences between a NEW product and changes to an existing product in market.

-New products are those which do not currently exist in a brand owner’s product offering and are new to the marketplace.
-A new product should be considered an “addition” to a product offering.
-The GTIN Management Rules require that if a product is new, it should always be assigned a unique GTIN to accurately distinguish the new product from any product that is currently available.
+New products are those which do not currently exist in a brand owner’s portfolio and are new to the market.
+The GTIN Management Standard requires that if a product is new to the market, it should always be assigned a new GTIN to accurately distinguish the new product from any existing product in market.

-Changes to existing products are considered “replacement products” (the previous version will no longer exist once the replacement product has flowed through).
-The GTIN Management Rules define when a change to certain attributes of an existing product requires a new GTIN.
+Changes to existing products are considered “replacement products” (the previous version will no longer exist once the replacement product has flowed through, as determined by the brand owner).
+The GTIN Management Standard defines when a change to certain attributes of an existing product in market is such that a new GTIN is required.

 - New product: A "new product" is defined as a product that does not currently exist or has not been available for sale and is an addition to the brand owner’s portfolio/is new to the market.